jbirkel/wowcpa/README.md

 wowcpa
 ======

-Javascript calls to the World of Warcraft Community Public API
+Javascript (Node) console program that provides command-line access to the World of Warcraft Community Public API.